hatonthecat/Pokey-Linux/XServers/readme.md

 testing on Virtualbox 5.2.44r139111 (Qt5.6.2) x32 on my Acer Aspire One

 loads window manager. i set up a 50MB virtual disk.
 Loading kernel modules... depmod running a little slow, or stalling. possibly unpacking.

+167MB loads installation menu.
+I also increased RAM from 16 to 32.

+I tried boot to ram but it wouldn't load X. (060611).
+Though it might not have X. Trying JWM distro.